deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

     - the same in both
     - present in both, but with different result

-#### Kubernetes overview
+#### Kubernetes cluster: latest

-Kubernetes Overview gives detailed overview of resources in a single Kubernetes cluster:
+`Q_k8s latest` gives detailed overview of resources in a single kubernetes cluster:

+- score, score history, score-trend
-- score and count of passed/failed checks
+- count of passed/failed/warning/nodata checks for the last 30 days
-  - history overview of these data
-- list of the latest check-results; the list aggregates data from `polaris`, `kube-bench`, `trivy` scanners:
+- list of latest check-results; the list aggregates data from `polaris`, `trivy` scanners:
   - check-id
   - check description
   - remediation
   - resource-id
   - category
-  - check-results over last week (trend)
+  - results of the same check over last 30 days

-- links to
-  - all other kubernetes clusters overview
+#### Kubernetes cluster: history

+`Q_k8s hist` lists check results for a selected periood of time.
+Each daily result includes:

+- amount of passed/failed/warning/nodata checks for a selected kubernetes cluster
-  - the same cluster state, but a day/week/month ago
+- the score

-#### Kubernetes diff
+#### Kubernetes cluster: diff

-Kubernetes diff compares the state of the same Kubernetes cluster in two points of time.
+`Q_k8s diff` compares the state of the same Kubernetes cluster in two points of time.
 The result includes:

-- score and count of passed/failed checks in `A` and `B`
+- score and count of passed/failed checks at date `A` and `B`
 - list of checks:
   - check-id
   - resource-id